cytopia/devilbox/README.md

 **Note for OSX:**

-There is currently a huge annoyance with docker on OSX resulting in very slow file access, because of directory mounts.
+There is currently a huge annoyance with Docker on OSX resulting in very slow file access, because of directory mounts.
 Read about the ticket here [Docker Forums #8076](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076).

 **Latest feature:** `MySQL 8.0`